geoscixyz/em/content/maxwell3_fdem/MT/MT_N_layered_Earth.rst

     :label: kwavenumber

-In the ground, we usually assume that the displacement current is negligible, which means :math:`\sigma >> \omega \varepsilon`.
+In the ground, we can generally assume that the displacement current is negligible, which means :math:`\sigma \ll \omega \varepsilon`.
 In this case

 .. math::
     k_{ground} \simeq (1-i) \sqrt{ \frac{\omega \mu \sigma}{2} }